farrelbima/guava_crystal/README.md

     * Image data preprocessing

 * Training and Evaluating the Model
-    * A brief understanding of the neural network architectures
     * Initiating the training process
     * Evaluating the model performance